 SSG Wallace Fanene

 Army SSG Wallace Fanene was on his second deployment in September 2007 when he lost his right leg above the knee and his right arm below the elbow in an IED blast in Kirkuk, Iraq.
-On one of his last scheduled missions during a fourteen-month-long deployment, SSG Fanene and his platoon were dropped by Blackhawk helicopters into the province of Kirkuk.
-While patrolling near a village, the team was called to a halt and began pulling security.
+On one of his last scheduled missions during a fourteen-month-long deployment, SSG Fanene and his platoon were inserted by Blackhawk helicopters into Kirkuk.
+While patrolling near a village, he halted his squad and began pulling security.
 Upon pushing forward, SSG Fanene was hit by an IED blast, causing severe damage to his right eardrum and immediately engulfing the lower half of his body with a burning sensation as he suffered traumatic amputations to two of his limbs.
 Quick reaction by his roommate and Team Leader helped prepare Wallace for the medevac.
 His last memory before falling unconscious was hearing the voices of those who worked frantically to save him telling him, “You’ll make it…just hold on.”

 View Wallace Fanene's video!